 Robert Dan, violin/viola – Cited by the New York Times as “a consistently tasteful stylist,” Robert Dan continues to be one of the most sought after of violists.
 Mr. Dan has appeared extensively throughout the United States, Europe, and Japan, performing and giving master classes.
 He has been a member of the Theater Chamber Players of the Kennedy Center, for many years an Artist in Residence at Harvard University, and has appeared on many prestigious music series, including Carnegie Hall, New York.
 Mr. Dan is no stranger to Maine audiences, having performed at the Portland Music Festival, Camden Chamber Music Society, University of Maine’s Chamber Music Institute, the Down East Music School, Kneisel Hall, and the Deer Isle and Bucksport annual concerts.
 He has performed with many orchestras, and has been of the faculties of the University of Connecticut, the Manhattan School of Music, Michigan State University, and currently at Bates College.
 Mr. Dan has recorded for Centaur, Phillips, CRI, and Musical Heritage Society.

 Noreen Silver, cello, was born and grew up in Glasgow, Scotland.
 Her studies took her to London’s Royal College of Music and to Boston’s New England Conservatory as the recipient of a Rotary International Fellowship.
-It was in Boston that she met her husband, pianist Phillip Silver, and together they formed the Silver Duo.
-Their numerous performances have featured live and recorded broadcasts on three continents.
+She and pianist husband Phillip Silver form the internationally acclaimed Silver Duo, with two CD recordings on the Toccata Classics label.
 Noreen’s professional experience includes several years in Seattle’s Northwest Chamber Orchestra, the Jerusalem Symphony Orchestra, Scottish Opera, Boston Opera, London’s BBC Symphony Orchestra, and the BBC Scottish Symphony Orchestra.
-She is now principal cellist of the Bangor Symphony Orchestra and has twice appeared as soloist with the orchestra.
-Noreen is currently an adjunct faculty member at the University of Maine, Orono, teaching cello and chamber music.
+She is principal cellist of the Bangor Symphony Orchestra and has often appeared as soloist with the orchestra.
+Noreen has been on the University of Maine faculty since 1999, where she directs the chamber music program and teaches cello performance.

 Marisa Solomon, cello, received performance degrees from the Oberlin College and San Francisco Conservatories of Music.
 She is an avid chamber musician, teacher and performer, plus she was a founding member of the Hancock St. Quartet, Nor’easter Quartet, and Cormier Trio.
 She has participated in many festivals, including Kneisel Hall, Aspen Music Festival, New York String Seminar, Round Top, Festival dei Due Mondi, Spoleto USA and the Breckenridge Music Festival.
 Marisa teaches privately and performs in the Bangor area, as well as being on the adjunct faculty at the University of Maine-Orono.